 To decrease and eliminate cases of head lice in the school setting, IVEDC Head Start has adopted a "NO NIT" policy which states that any child found to have nits present must be sent home.
 Head checks for lice are done on the first school day of the week for every child.
-Parents of those children found to have head lice will be contacted and asked to pick up their child.
-You will be required to bring your child to school to be checked before the child can return to class.
-If you will need transportation for this, please contact the Head Start office.
-Please review the Head Lice Protocol (see below) for cleaning and treatment procedures.
-It is expected that the child will be treated and will usually be back to school within 24 hours.
+Par-